-The marketing department offers seven doctoral courses and students are expected to take all of these courses during the first two years of the Ph.D. program.
+The Marketing Department offers seven doctoral courses and students are expected to take all of these courses during the first two years of the Ph.D. program.
 In the fall quarter of the first year, all students are expected to take a course in Marketing Strategy that provides an overview of managerial issues in the field.
 Students who specialize in consumer behavior are expected to take a three quarter sequence (fall, winter, spring) that teaches fundamentals of consumer behavior.
 Students who specialize in quantitative methods are expected to take a three quarter sequence (fall, winter, spring) that specializes in quantitative models.

-Students in their second year are expected to take the three marketing Ph.D. courses that they did not take in the first year.
-Students who specialize in quantitative methods should take the behavioral courses; students who specialize in consumer behavior should take the quantitative methods courses.
+Students in their second year are expected to take the marketing Ph.D. courses that they did not take in the first year.
+Students who specialize in quantitative methods should take the behavioral courses; students who specialize in consumer behavior should take the quantitative methods courses and repeat some of the behavioral courses.